sprnva/docs/app/views/update/v1.x/registration.md

-# # Registration
+# Registration
 ---
-Add a login and registration to your Sprnva application using the authentication scaffolding fortify.
-The command is simple:
+Add a login and registration to your Sprnva application using the authentication fortify.
+To install the fortify package, the command is plain simple:
 ```bash
 composer require sprnva/fortify
 ```
-And it will add login and registration to your application.
+And it will add login and registration to your application in the backend.

 ![alt text](public/storage/images/register.png)